legopitstop/docs.lpsmods.dev/docs/morehoney/Honey_Cookie.md

 ---
-title: Honey Cookie | More Honey
+title: Honey Cookie | More Honey Mod Wiki
-description: Ever thought that Minecraft needed more honey food?
-Then this is your mod!
-This mod adds more than 5+ honey foods.
-Use it to replenish those health and hunger points and have some good buffs.
+description: Honey Cooke is a consumable food item.
+Honey Cookies can remove Poison when ate.
 ---

 # Honey Cookie